alansfyeung/248acu-website/_pages/faq.md

 ---
 layout: single
 title: Frequently Asked Questions
-tagline: Read questions commonly asked by parents and prospective cadets
+tagline: Questions commonly asked by parents and prospective cadets
-description: Here are some questions commonly asked by parents and prospective cadets.
+description: |
+  What is the minimum age to join cadets?
+Are cadets part of the Army?
+Answers to these questions and more.
 permalink: /faq/
 categories: info
 header: